s-mackeo/maqe-crit.github.io/about.md

 - [Errant Signal](https://www.youtube.com/user/Campster),
 - [Curly Brace](https://www.youtube.com/channel/UCRcLI-JPNerzN4fiqZlbIlw).

 And here are a few personal friends who also write interesting game reviews.
-Their creativity and flourish in their prose are far more refined than mine.
-It's all in French though.
+Their creativity and flourish in their prose are -in my opinion- more refined than mine.
+They write mostly in French though.
 - [Maratz](https://nicolasmoisson.fr/index),
 - [Oriane](https://oriane.ink).

 ### Contact me

-Uuuh, I dunno if I want random people to contact me.
-Maybe I'll set something up at some point.
+Hmm.
+If you want to contact me, you can make use of the 'Did you find an error ?'
+URL at the bottom of each page.
+It's a convoluted (and very very lazy) way of enabling me to view comments without having to deal with spam, a need to provide an email address, or the need for viewers to register to some commenting service.

+If more people request a proper comment option at the bottom of every page, I'll look into it.